godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_String>` **capitalize** **(** **)**

 Changes the case of some letters.
-Replaces underscores with spaces, converts all letters to lowercase, then capitalizes first and every letter following the space character.
-For ``capitalize camelCase mixed_with_underscores``, it will return ``Capitalize Camelcase Mixed With Underscores``.
+Replaces underscores with spaces, adds spaces before in-word uppercase characters, converts all letters to lowercase, then capitalizes the first letter and every letter following a space character.
+For ``capitalize camelCase mixed_with_underscores``, it will return ``Capitalize Camel Case Mixed With Underscores``.

 ----